 - Coordinator’s Choice

-- Best in the Midwest (You must be local and attend the convention)
+- Best in the Midwest (You must be local and attend the convention.
+This includes videos sent to the Hallmark Awards.)

 - Last Year’s Best in Show Choice (Picked by last year’s Best in Show winner.
 If the Best in Show winner is unavailable, it will go to the 2nd Place and so forth.)